-- Care is taken during the peak UV radiation times and outdoor activities are scheduled outside of these times where possible. - Minimising outdoor activities includes reducing both the number of times (frequency) and the length of time (duration) children are outside. - All sun protection measures (including recommended outdoor times, shade, hat, clothing and sunscreen) will be considered when planning excursions and incursions.
+- Care is taken during the peak UV radiation times and outdoor activities are scheduled outside of these times where possible. - Minimising outdoor activities includes reducing both the number of times (frequency) and the length of time (duration) children are outside. - All sun protection measures (including recommended outdoor times, shade, hat, clothing and sunscreen) will be considered when planning excursions and community engagements. - educators will check the temperature of surfaces and playground equipment to determine if it is safe for children to play.